 What you’re going through is tough!
 It takes a brave woman to come through surgical menopause, and to have your resolve tested to the limit.
 It’s important to remember that there is light at the end of the tunnel.

 Surgical menopause has received an uptick in coverage in recent years following Angelina Jolie’s decision to undergo a bilateral salpingo-oophorectomy.
 Her case in particular highlighted the growing trend of opting for this type of surgery as a preventative measure.
 She had learned she was at an elevated risk of developing cancer and took surgery to offset this risk.

 Regardless of your reason, there are many women out there experiencing the very same situation.
-For support from these like-minded peers you might consider joining our community.
+For support from these like-minded peers you might consider joining our support group.